CrowdStrike/foundry-sample-servicenow-itsm/USERDOCS.md

 #### Overview of Consolidated Ticket Approach

-The ServiceNow ITSM Helper app allows you to use a single ServiceNow ticket as a container for multiple security objects.
+The ServiceNow ITSM and SIR app allows you to use a single ServiceNow ticket as a container for multiple security objects.
 This approach provides a consolidated view of related security entities, making it easier to track and manage incidents that involve multiple hosts, users, or alerts.

 Instead of creating separate tickets for each security object, you can associate all related objects with a single ticket, providing a more holistic view of the security incident.